letsencrypt/acme-spec/draft-barnes-acme.md

 type (required, string):
 : "challengeRequest"

+identifierType (required, string):
+: The type of identifier used.
+All implementations MUST at least support "dnsname".
+If other types are to be supported, they must be defined in an extension together with the description of the format of the identifier.
+If an implementation does not know about the "identifierType" proposed, it must reject the request with error code "notSupported".

 identifier (required, string):
 : The identifier for which authorization is being sought.
-For implementations of this specification, this identifier MUST be a domain name.
-(If other types of identifier are supported, then an extension to this protocol will need to add a field to distinguish types of identifier.)
+The actual format depends on the identifierType.
+The type "dnsname" expects the identifier to be a DNS name (as used in Subject Alternate Names in X.509 certificates).
+This is used for TLS servers.

 ~~~~~~~~~~

 {
   "type": "challengeRequest",
+  "identifierType": "dnsname"
   "identifier": "example.com"
 }